- Last Updated on Tuesday, 08 December 2015 01:05

 In 1995, Social Psychologists from Australia and New Zealand voted to form the Society of Australasian Social Psychologists (SASP).
 The Society was formed from an informal network of social psychologists in the two countries, who had been meeting at an annual conference since 1972.
 One of the main aims of SASP is to facilitate contact with social psychologists in countries around the world, and this is achieved through annual meetings and regular networking via newsletters and an email bulletin board.

-The current president of SASP is Bill von Hippel from the University of Queensland.
-The Secretary is Rebecca Pinkus from the University of Western Sydney.
+The current president of SASP is Nick Haslam from the University of Melbourne.
+The Secretary is Peter Strelan from the University of Adelaide.
 The Treasurer is Stefano Occhipinti from Griffith University.
 The Communication Officer is Blake McKimmie from the University of Queensland.

 The Society has an email list that can be used by non-members, as well as members, to circulate information about conferences, new positions, and other matters of interest.

 One of the aims of SASP is to promote undergraduate and postgraduate education in social psychology in Australia and New Zealand.
 The SASP Post-graduate Representative is Alexa Hayley from Deakin University.